Difficulty

 • inferior quality

-Some pawpaw varieties can have a bitter aftertaste, and Prolific appears to be one of the worst offenders.
+Some pawpaw varieties, particularly those that are older, can produce fruit with a bitter aftertaste, and Prolific appears to be one of the worst offenders.

 Rappahannock